 “No mate, everyone has gone home for the day”.

 “Ok, I’ll call back next week then”.
-I am still of the opinion that government departments like this are designed to serve people like me.
+Foolishly, I am still of the opinion that government departments like this are designed to serve people like me.

-With that he hangs up the phone.
+He then hangs up the phone.

 I don’t call back.
 The door has been shut firmly in may face.
 It will take me nearly two decades to regain the courage to start the DVA process again.